zethric/zethric/README.md

 # Hello there!

-My name is Zethric - I'm a developer from Germany focusing on Minecraft mods, and perhaps more in the future!
+My name is Zethric - I'm a hobbyist developer from Germany focusing on Minecraft mods, and perhaps more in the future!

 ### 🔧 Tools: